ome/bio-formats-documentation/sphinx/developers/external-readers.rst

 - the reader code does not comply with `OME code contribution policies <https://ome-contributing.readthedocs.io/en/latest/code-contributions.html>`_
 - developers/maintainers of the reader are not able to address feedback provided by the OME team during `code review and testing <https://ome-contributing.readthedocs.io/en/latest/code-contributions.html#procedure-for-accepting-code-contributions>`_

-When considering a new reader, we suggest discussing with the OME team first before making substantial changes.
+When considering a new reader, we suggest discussing with the OME team first before making substantial development.
 The OME team is responsible for making the final determination of whether a new reader should be defined as external.

 How to propose an external reader